giorgiastaffoni/STREAM/README.md

  # STREAM

-This repo represents the workflow used in the following paper:
+This repo represents the workflow used in the following paper: <br />
-"Comparison of environmental DNA metabarcoding and electrofishing in freshwater systems of northwestern Italy" (Ballini & Staffoni, submitted to Hydrobiologia) based on the datasets available at the NCBI Short Read Archive (accession no. pending) and produced at the Molecular Ecology and Zoology group of the University of Florence.
+"Comparison of environmental DNA metabarcoding and electrofishing in freshwater systems of northwestern Italy" (Ballini & Staffoni, submitted to Hydrobiologia)<br />
+based on the datasets available at the NCBI Short Read Archive (accession no. pending) and produced at the Molecular Ecology and Zoology group of the University of Florence.

 The workflow was developed for the analysis of environmental DNA metabarcoding NGS data from Illumina platform.
 It performs step-by-step analysis of metabarcoding data using a custome reference database, created with CRABS software.
 It relies on Barque pipeline for data analysis, LULU filtering for error reduction and microDecon for decontamination.
 The goal of this repository is to simplify the coordinated use of these tools and make the analyses more reproducible.

 ## Table of contents
-1. Introduction
+I. Introduction <br />
-2. Reference database creation with CRABS
+II.
+Reference database creation with CRABS <br />
-3. eDNA metabarcoding analysis
+III. eDNA metabarcoding analysis <br />
-5. Error reduction
+IV.
+Error reduction <br />
-6. Decontamination
+V. Decontamination <br />
+VI.
+Final curation <br />

-## Introduction
+## I. Introduction
 We used a multi-marker approach with Vert01 (Riaz et al., 2011) and Tele02 (Taberlet et al., 2018) 12S markers.
 The following workflow highlights the steps used during the analysis of the Vert01 dataset.
 We slightly changed parameters when working with Tele02, according to the marker's characteristics.

-The following figure summarize the workflow:
+The following figure summarize the workflow:<br />
 ![Image of the workflow]

 Follow the instructions on the official documentation to install